pmactavish13/Friend-Finder/README.md

 apiRoutes.js file contains two routes:
     A GET route with the url /api/friends used to display a JSON of all possible friends.
     A POST routes /api/friends used to handle incoming survey results.
-This route is also be used to handle the compatibility logic. data folder with a file of stored users information public folder with home and survey html pages
+This route is also used to handle the compatibility logic.

+data folder with a file of stored users information

+public folder with home and survey html pages.
+The survey.html takes input and sends it to the apiRoutes.js then records the response.

 Each user's results are stored in a simple array of numbers (ex: [5, 1, 4, 4, 5, 1, 2, 5, 4, 1]).
 The difference between current user's scores is compared against those from other users, question by question.
 The differences are then added up to calculate the totalDifference.
 Lowest difference = best match.